-A new £370 million HS2 station will bring around 1,000 jobs and more than 100 apprenticeships to the West Midlands, the region’s mayor has said.
+A new £370 million HS2 station will bring around 1,000 jobs to the West Midlands, the region’s mayor has said.

-Building work preparing the land for the Birmingham HS2 Interchange station serving the NEC, Birmingham Airport and Solihull has already begun, but the rail hub will not be open until 2027 at the earliest.
+Construction work preparing the land for the Birmingham Interchange station serving the NEC, Birmingham Airport and Solihull, has already begun, but the hub will not be open until 2026.

 The station has been designed to use natural ventilation, daylight, solar power and rainwater harvested from its roof, winning an award for its green credentials.